College of Fine Arts graduate student Max Bard finds beauty in the oddest things: other people’s trash, litter, and discarded items.

 Bard’s winning pitch focused on environmentalism and how inspiration can emerge from unexpected places.
 “Public art heals abused landscapes,” he says.

 Harvey Young, dean of the College of Fine Arts, said all six finalists offered smart, impressively designed and artistically excellent proposals.

-“Everyone was a Kahn Award winner,” he says, noting his gratitude to the Kahn family, especially Esther Kahn’s daughters Deborah Kahn (SED’67) and Linda Green, for continuing their mother’s passion to assist talented emerging artists.
+“Everyone was a Kahn Award winner,” he says, noting his gratitude to the Kahn family, especially Esther Kahn’s daughters Deborah Kahn (Wheelock’67) and Linda Green, for continuing their mother’s passion to assist talented emerging artists.